rontarrant/gtkDcoding/docs/_posts/2019-08-02-0058-cairo-ii-rectangles.md

 } // onDraw()
 ```

-No mystery here, just substitute context.fill() for context.stroke() and if you want to have the rectangle outlined and filled…
+No mystery here, just substitute context.fill() for context.stroke() and if you want to have the rectangle outlined and filled...

 ## The Outlined and Filled Rectangle